jacquetpi/scroogevm/README.md

 * On master node : Our aggregator _vmaggreg.py_
 * (optionally) On master node : Our ballooning mechanism _vmaggreg.py_

+> Be aware:
 > - On workers node, VMs must run  on a QEMU/KVM environment with libvirt is required
 > - All python scripts parse environment variables for configuration.
 Please refer to _dotenv_ for an _.env_ example file.
 > - Please note that ScroogeVM is not a scheduler and therefore cannot deploy VM by itself

-With all probes running, an influxdb database at disposal and a _.env_ well configured :
+With all probes running, an influxdb database at disposal and a _.env_ well configuredn you can launch scroogevm live monitoring infrastucture by executing:
 ```bash
 (master-node all) source venv/bin/activate
 (master-node terminal1) python3 vmaggreg.py